 Requesting a Property Number and Street Name

-Any request for a new or revised property number or street name must be submiited on the appropriate fee and application form, this can be found within the related documents at the foot of this page.
-Your application should be submitted to the Building Control Section, Council Offices, Station Road, WIGSTON, Leicestershire, LE18 2DR.
+Any request for a new or revised property number or street name must be submitted on the appropriate application form with the relevant fee.
+This can be found within the related documents at the foot of this page.
+Your application should be submitted to the Building Control Section, Council Offices, Station Road, Wigston, Leicestershire, LE18 2DR.
 A site plan must be submitted with the request on paper no larger than A3.
 The plan must indicate the property or properties the request relates to.

 Postcodes for commercial premises are allocated in the same way as residential premises but some companies or businesses can apply to Royal Mail for its own unique code (known as a large user code).
 If you receive at least 500 items of mail a day you may be eligible for a unique large user postcode.
 Applications for a large user code are the responsibility of the end user and should be made direct to Royal Mail.